jakubferet/IS-Sensors-GQL/README.md

 # IS-Sensors-GQL
-Information system for sensors created with Python FastAPI framework, GraphQL API, SQLAlchemy and Postgres database
+Information system for sensors created using the Python FastAPI framework, GraphQL API, SQLAlchemy and Postgres database
 #
 First version of Sensor Information System created with FastAPI framework and GraphQL API.